bakhbyergyen7/Racetrajectory/Readme.md

 # Introduction
+I am using Minimum time as my goal is to achieve the fastest possible lap.

 This repository contains algorithms that allow us to determine an optimal racing line on a race track.
 You can chose between several objectives:
 * Shortest path